trustedci/OSCRP/OSCRP.md

 2. Create an Asset inventory for the project by looking through the list in the "Common Open Science Assets" section, and identifying all the Assets relevant to the Open Science project.

-3. For each mission critical science Asset, examine the Concerns, Consequences, and Avenues of Attack diagram associated with the Asset and note which concerns and consequences are relevant to the project, and the extent to which they are relevant
+3. For each mission critical science Asset, examine the Concerns, Consequences, and Avenues of Attack diagram associated with the Asset and note which Concerns and Consequences are relevant to the project, and the extent to which they are relevant

-4. For each relevant concern note the vectors that could cause the concern to be realized.
+4. For each relevant Concern note the vectors that could cause the Concern to be realized.

 **While *mitigations* are outside the scope of this document, the process of identifying key Assets and avenues of attack is intended to help guide scientists and IT professionals in pursuing risk-justified controls to mitigate avenues of attack via other sources.
 Note that the CTSC can help identify these external sources here, as well.**